wazuh/wazuh-documentation/source/learning-wazuh/ssh-brute-force.rst

 It is good to know about the log files, but Kibana is usually the best tool for looking at and analyzing Wazuh alerts.

-Log in to Kibana.
-Click on the Wazuh icon on the left and then on the ``Discover`` tab at the top.
+Log in to Kibana and click on the ``Discover`` icon on the left vertical menu.

 In the "*Search..*." field, enter the word "*blimey*" and hit the search button on the right (the magnifying glass).